-In the coming months, SGS will build the foundation of a case centre focused particularly on Southeast Asian social innovations.
-From the training of case writers to the composition of the stories, THF and SGS together will oversee the development of the centre.
-SGS will contribute seasoned writers and content experts from multiple disciplines, with their on-site experiences and academic expertise to ensure the applicability and relevance of the case stories produced.
-The case studies will be relevant to educators and learners who wish to better understand social endeavours in non-governmental organisations, international development organisations, social enterprises and even traditionally profit-oriented entities (where positive social changes can come about if their employees have an “impact mindset.”)
+SGS built the foundation of a case centre focused particularly on Southeast Asian social innovations.
+From the training of case writers to the composition of the stories, the Foundation and SGS together oversaw the development of the centre.
+SGS contributed seasoned writers and content experts from multiple disciplines, with their on-site experiences and academic expertise to ensure the applicability and relevance of the case stories produced.
+The case studies are relevant to educators and learners who wish to better understand social endeavours in non-governmental organisations, international development organisations, social enterprises and even traditionally profit-oriented entities (where positive social changes can come about if their employees have an “impact mindset.”)

 Problem-solving in the workplace requires the ability to adapt to new thoughts and solutions, to be familiar with past failures and successes and to face constraints of different contexts with creativity and confidence

 The case studies were used at SGS in its various learning programs and initiatives, but the leader of this project, Mr Chris Oestereich, has firm intentions to market the cases around the globe.
 Mr Oestereich, who is the publications manager at SGS and an environmental consultant, recalls that case studies focused on social and environmental issues in Southeast Asia are very rare.
 This has perhaps led to the skills gap that is often the pain point of do-good employers, who endlessly mourn the paucity of skilled workers for their socially minded organizations.